PRINCIPLES OF AUTONOMOUS NEURODYNAMICS 2013

 The Role of Noise / Stochasticity / Randomness

 In addition to these topics we welcome novel approaches and interdisciplinary research that can synthesize findings from various fields.
 Presentations may also consider the implications of research findings on ethical theory, autonomy and health.
-This year, the meeting will be hosted by the Green Neuroscience Laboratory and we particularly encourage discussion of the environmental, theoretical, social and scientific factors that restrict and enable sustainable autonomy.
+In celebration of our 10th assembly, this year will include a special focus on the "Art of Being Free."
+We particularly encourage discussion of how free brain dynamics generate art and, conversely, the role of the arts in enabling sustainable autonomy, happiness and health.
 We also encourage presentations that examine changes in neurodynamics in neurological conditions such as epilepsy, Parkinson's, and Alzheimer's that can have a tremendous impact on an individual's autonomy and quality of life.
 Investigations may also include more common conditions in which changes in neural dynamics impact volitional activity such as sleep.
 Presentations may be considered for inclusion in a special post-conference publication.

 ORGANIZING AND SCIENTIFIC COMMITTEE:

-- Ann Lam, The Green Neuroscience Laboratory, Neurolinx Research Institute, USA (CHAIR)
+- Ann Lam, The Green Neuroscience Laboratory, Neurolinx Research Institute, USA (CO-CHAIR)

 - Peter Carlen, University of Toronto, Toronto Western Research Institute, Canada

-- Hailey Chu, The Green Neuroscience Laboratory & San Diego Mesa College
+- Hailey Chu, The Green Neuroscience Laboratory & University of California, San Diego (UCSD), USA

-- Laura Frutos, The Green Neuroscience Laboratory & San Diego State University
+- Laura Frutos, The Green Neuroscience Laboratory & San Diego State University, USA

 - Stiliyan Kalitzin, Dutch Epilepsy Clinics Foundation (SEIN), The Netherlands

-- Alisa Munoz, Green Neuroscience Laboratory & San Diego Mesa College
+- Alisa Munoz, Green Neuroscience Laboratory & University of California, Los Angeles (UCLA), USA

 - Piotr Suffczynski, Warsaw University, Poland